XRPLF/XRPL-Standards/xls-template.md

 #
 # Example: FirstName LastName, OrganizationName (@GitHubUsername) , FirstName LastName, BarCompany <foo@bar.com>
 requires: <XLS number(s)> # Only required when you reference an XLS in the `Specification` section.
 Otherwise, remove this field.
+core_protocol_changes_required: <true/false> # Indicates whether the proposal requires any changes to the core protocol.
 ---

 <!--